MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/mobile-camera-image-permissions.md

 # Integrate media capabilities

-The [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true) provides the tools necessary for your Teams mobile app to access the user’s [device permissions](native-device-permissions.md) and build a richer experience.
+## Why do you integrate media capabilities?

  After accessing device permissions, integrate media capabilities by updating the app manifest file and using the media capability APIs.

 It is important to understand [sample code snippets](#sample-code-snippets) for calling the respective APIs which allow you to use native media capabilities.

+Before you proceed further, it is important to familiarize yourself with the [API response errors](#error-handling) that are generated while calling the APIs and the methods to handle them.
 > [!NOTE]
 > Currently, the Microsoft Teams support for media capabilities, is only available for mobile clients.